mattcosta617/delsecto/README.md

 <h2>Highlights to creating this website</h2>

 <p>
 A few highlights from creating this website were having the questions post to the proper language.
+The grabbing cursor was also very prideful moment
 </p>